Bacha bazi: Afghan penalization of Bacha bazi

 Furthermore, in the General Penal Code of 1924, which returned the power of deciding punishment to the clerics, the following clause was added: "The amrād would be sentenced to the same punishment [that the judge decides for the older man] should he have participated [in the sexual encounter] willingly."

 Ethnomusicologist John Baily commented that organizing gatherings with dancing bachas was not allowed in Herat in the late 1970s, mainly because violent fights often erupted at such events.
 German ethnographic research, conducted in the 1970s, observed the widespread practice of dancing boys or bachabozlik among Uzbek populations in northern Afghanistan.
 The research found such stances were prevalent among Afghan intellectuals, who either "denied the existence of the phenomenon in Afghanistan or among their own ethnic group" or associated it with illiteracy, gender segregation, and the limited sexual possibilities of rural areas.
 While the exchange of a few kisses and caresses was permissible between the bacha and bacha bāz, no sexual intercourse was allowed, or the relationship would end abruptly.

 According to international relations scholar Lasha Tchantouridze, there is no reliable data about bacha bazi during the socialist era or the way the Soviets handled it during their military operation.
-Tchantouridze suggests that - since the Soviets executed perpetrators of similar practices in Central Asia during the '20s and '30s - they probably did not tolerate the practice in Afghanistan either.
-No sexual encounters or such incidents could have taken place in Afghanistan, as the presence of stable governments that enforced laws were in place, which at the same time enforced supervision and effective administrative oversight within the country, as well as the absence of war and comparatively lower levels of poverty.
+Tchantouridze suggests that—since the Soviets executed perpetrators of similar practices in Central Asia during the 1920s and 1930s—they probably did not tolerate the practice in Afghanistan either.
 However, bacha bazi was practiced by the Mujahideen due to lawlessness and power, and later by field commanders in the Northern Alliance.
 Among the Mujahideen, the keeping of underage male conscripts (so-called "chai boys") for sexual servitude was seen as a status symbol.